 12th principle of Fayol states that a good manager must minimize employee turnover, as it leads to low employee morale.

-In the era of globalization, it is a key issue to deal with employee turnover for any business organization.
+In the era of globalization, it has been regarded to be a key issue to deal with employee turnover for any business organization.

 A good manager must give employees reasonable time to adjust to a new working environment and learn job duties and procedures.